nnnsss999/llmattacks/docs/navigation-map.md

 ## extractions1/
 Temporary holding area for URL extractions.
 - `.gitkeep` — placeholder so the directory remains tracked
+- `extraction_log.json` — log summarising which URLs were processed
+- `*.md` — numerous hashed Markdown files generated from each URL

 ## scripts/
 Utility scripts for building and checking the catalog.